 Prerequisite: FIN 3350 with a grade of "C" or better.
-An introduction to personal investing in financial and non- financial assets including stocks, bonds, and mutual funds.
-A discussion of securities markets, how new issues are brought to market, and how existing securities are traded.
-Includes material on identifying and evaluating the risk of investing.
+An introduction to personal investing in financial and non-financial assets including stocks, bonds, and mutual funds.
+The course examines securities markets, how new issues are brought to market, and how existing securities are traded.
+The course also, includes material on identifying and evaluating the risk of investing and analyzing financial investment securities by utilizing data sources such as Bloomberg.